Angelpele/Robotic-Arm/README.md

 ### Future Improvements:
 - Integration of **vision systems** for object recognition and manipulation.
-- Enhanced **feedback systems** using sensors to provide better control and precision.
+- Enhanced **feedback systems** using magnetic encoders and sensors to provide better control and precision.
-- Integration with advanced AI for autonomous decision-making.
+- Upgrade of servo motors to brushless with closed loop

 ---